 Dr. David Thetford practices family medicine in Dalhart, TX.
-He accepts Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
-Dr. Thetford is a graduate of Oklahoma State University Center for Health Sciences, College of Osteopathic Medicine.
+Dr. Thetford is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+He is a graduate of Oklahoma State University Center for Health Sciences, College of Osteopathic Medicine.

 Conditions / Treatments

 Medicare Patient Insurance Eligibility

 Years Since Graduation

 Currently in medical care in the United States, there are four main primary care specialties: family medicine, internal medicine, pediatrics, and geriatrics.
 Internal medicine is primary care for adults, pediatrics is primary care for children and infants, and geriatrics is primary care for seniors.
 Family medicine, the broadest specialty, is primary care for all ages.